eduarddanziger/LinuxAudioTest/README.md

-# AudioTest
+# LinuxAudioTest

-AudioTest is a test application for audio processing using ALSA (Advanced Linux Sound Architecture) and the `fmt` library in C++.
+LinuxAudioTest is a test application for audio processing using ALSA (Advanced Linux Sound Architecture) and the `fmt` library in C++.
 It demonstrates basic audio input/output functionalities and serves as a starting point for audio-related projects.

 ## Features